Please ensure Javascript is enabled for purposes of website accessibility

 Most metal dental fillings are made of dental amalgam, a stable alloy of mercury, silver, tin, copper, and other metals.
 While concerns have been raised about the safety of mercury in dental amalgam, there is no conclusive evidence to support the need for replacing these fillings with alternative materials.
 The American Dental Association endorses dental amalgam as a safe, reliable, and effective treatment for dental decay.

-If you are unsure whether your metal dental fillings need to be replaced, it is best to visit our dentists in Colorado Springs and Falcon.
+If you are unsure whether your metal dental fillings need to be replaced, it is best to visit our dentists in Colorado Springs.
 We can explain the options and help you decide on filling treatment based on your dental condition.

 About Dental Fillings